Ericsson/dataplanebook/src/glossary.rst

       syslog is now specified (or more accurately, documented) in IEFT `RFC 5424 <https://www.rfc-editor.org/rfc/rfc5424.txt>`_.

+   Thread
+      Thread is short for *thread of control* and represents an on-going execution of a program.
+It consists of a stack, a set of registers, meta data such as its :term:`processor affinity`, scheduling policy, priority, and potentially a reference to a process context as well.

+      There are a number of different types of threads, including:

+      * :term:`Kernel threads <Kernel thread>`.
+      * :term:`User space threads <User space thread>`.
+      * :term:`User mode threads <User mode thread>`.

+      Data plane threads may serve in a variety of different roles, for
+      example:

+      * As an :term:`EAL thread`, usually as a :term:`fast path lcore`.
+      * As a :term:`registered <Registered non-EAL thread>` or :term:`unregistered <Unregistered non-EAL thread>` :term:`control thread`.

    Thread safety
       A function is considered multi-thread (MT) safe, often abbreviated to thread-safe, if it may safely be called from